manojv022/DevOps-Tools/Docker/Docker-volume/README.md

 2. To share data between the host filesystem and the Docker container
 3. To share data with other Docker containers

+**Docker volumes are used to persist data from within a Docker container**

+1. Named volume

+2. Hosts or bind volume

+3. Anonymous volume